COVID-19 and H2 biology tuition updates

-Make sure during the session you have (1) access to your phone for the entire duration.
-(2) Ability to get good WiFi as audio needs to be sent and downloaded during the session.
+Make sure during the session you have (1) access to your phone / tablet / computer for the entire duration.
+(2) Ability to get good WiFi during the session.
 (3) That your phone has charge or you have access to charging during the period.
 Finally, (4) that you have a good 2+ hours without interruption during the session.

 This will happen in conjunction with 1-1 consults where appointments can be made here to ensure everyone is on pace and ready to catch up.
 SEE YOU ONLINE!